Datapyaddict/Comparative_Analysis_of_LSTM_and_Transformer_Models_for_HF_Cryptocurrency_Pairs_Trading_on_Binance/README.md

 ## 3. Artefact Repository Tree Architecture

 The following folders have to be created manually in Google Colab.
-It is worth noting that all sub folders are created by the Jupyter notebooks.
+It is worth noting that all sub folders are created by the __Jupyter notebooks__.

     - drive/MyDrive/PROJECT/binance_prices.db
     - drive/MyDrive/PROJECT/SPREADS/ACTUAL/*